 You’re dressed for success and waiting to be called upon.
 Your palms are sweaty, your knee is bouncing and you’ve cleared your throat ten times.
 You’re fidgety, and for the past ten minutes you’ve tried to convince yourself what you’re experiencing is excitement and joy, but really, you’re nervous.
 You’re about to jump up and into a full-scale pace when suddenly you hear it, your name is called.
 IT’S TIME!

-In the thirty seconds you have before settling into the hot seat, numerous questions go through your mind: do you have enough copies of your resume, is three pages too long, should you take notes during the interview, will they ask about that six month gap between your previous and current job, did you research the company enough?
+In the thirty seconds you have before settling into the interviewee hot seat, numerous questions go through your mind: do you have enough copies of your resume, is three pages too long, should you take notes during the interview, will they ask about that six month gap between your previous and current job, did you research the company enough?
 Don’t worry!
 All your questions are valid and quite normal.
-You’ve now entered the room and ashed your most engaging smile, because the ultimate goal despite the nerves and questions, is to ace the interview and land the job.
-Go get ‘em, tigress!
+Now it’s time to dazzle them with your experience and expertise.
+But in order to ace the interview and land the job, try these tips and career advice.